 Once you decide to get your California real estate license it’s understandable that you’ll want to make it happen as quickly as possible.
+Depending on how fast you take your pre-licensing course, you can get your California real estate license in as little as 14.5 weeks.
 Some things will be in your control, but the timeline is largely dictated by the California Department of Real Estate (DRE).

-Keep reading to learn how long it takes to get a real estate license in California.
+Keep reading to learn about the factors that contribute to how long it takes to get a real estate license in California.

 The DRE requires that all applicants take three college-level real estate courses.
 You can speed things up a little bit by taking the courses at a DRE-approved private real estate school like AceableAgent.
 Correspondence courses are the quickest path, but the DRE has still mandated timeframes for completion.